New to Telerik UI for Blazor? Download free 30-day trial

 There are two key ways to bind data:

-You can data bind the DropDownList to a simple collection of data.
+You can data bind the DropDownList to a collection of string or value type data (such as int, decimal, bool, and Enum).
 When you have a concrete list of options for the user to choose from, their string representation is often suitable for display and you do not need special models.

 @code {